Lancetnik/Propan/docs/docs/en/getting_started/4_broker/3_type-casting.md

 ### Pydantic

-Also, if you use the `pydantic` object as a type annotation, **Propan** will also result in an incoming message to this kind, if possible.
+Also, if you use a `pydantic` object as the type annotation, **Propan** will also result in an incoming message of this kind, if possible:

 ```python
 from pydantic import BaseModel